CISCO-METZ-GROUP/MeshChain/README.md

 Environment="KUBELET_EXTRA_ARGS=--fail-swap-on=false --feature-gates HugePages=false --node-ip=<node-management-ip-address>"
 ```
 For Example:
-if the VMs IP is 10.10.10.10 the above line would be like
+if the VM's IP address is 10.10.10.10, the above line would be:
 ```
 Environment="KUBELET_EXTRA_ARGS=--fail-swap-on=false --feature-gates HugePages=false --node-ip=10.10.10.10"
 ```